devini01/CSCI401W-Fall2023-TeamGamma/Retrospective 2.md

 *(Reflect on the process, decisions made, tools used, and the challenges encountered.
 Discuss any insights that the team can take forward into the next sprint.)*

 1. **Lesson 1**:
 Communication between team members was great.
-There was an issue with the team meeting time due to the deadline of the assignment so we adjusted our meeting date and regularly communicated in class and via microsoft teams.
+There was an issue with the team meeting time due to the deadline of the assignment so we adjusted our meeting date and regularly communicated in class and via Microsoft teams.

 ### 🌟 **Wins**: